Disseminating science

 2 Publishing as performance indicator

 The classic academic problem.
-Journal rank and journal impact factors, etc. We all know and copiously complain that this system is broken: it wastes money, heavily subsidizes private publishers, and does little to ensure quality compared with the price we pay.
+Journal rank and journal impact factors, etc. We all know this system is broken, and we complain about it a lot: it wastes money, heavily subsidizes private publishers, and does little to ensure quality compared with the price we pay.

 But until — or unless — we get so famous we have nothing to prove, those of us aspiring to academic careers need to play the game.
 Funders care, against our advice, but whatever — they have the money, so we need to care if we want them to keep funding us.

 Latrobe explains it.
-Scimago Journal rank is the Google PageRank-inspired, slightly hipper journal ranking.
-Their search tool is probably what you want.
-Impact factors come from the ’60s and are still around, h-Index is also a thing. journalrank might be a factor too?
+Scimago Journal Rank is the Google PageRank-inspired, slightly hipper journal ranking.
+Their search tool is probably what we want.
+Impact factors come from the ’60s and are still around, h-index is also a thing. journalrank might be a factor too?

 According to Latrobe, here are some indices and a partial list of their weaknesses.